 This section of the American Library Association's website includes:

-ALA Initiatives - links to major research initiatives, including the current Digital Inclusion Study and Membership Survey.
+ALA Initiatives - links to major research initiatives, including the current Digital Inclusion Study, annual survey of Chief Officers of State Library Agencies, and Membership Survey.

 Libraries Matter - Making the case about library impact is important when supporting libraries to community members and stakeholders.
 The site includes links to and bibliographic information of studies that show the economic, educational and social impact of libraries.

 Librarianship & Library Staff Statistics - Links to the American Library Association's resources on salaries and staffing.

 Academic, public and school libraries are experiencing a shift in how they are perceived by their communities and society.
 No longer just places for books, libraries of all types are community anchors, centers for academic life and research and cherished spaces.
 This and other library trends of the past year are detailed in ALA’s State of America’s Libraries Report 2015.